Skip to Main Content Skip to Footer

 • How you will learn

-This course is designed to give you the skills to develop and apply actions that have a positive impact on the health and well-being of communities.
+This course will give you the skills to develop and apply actions that have a positive impact on the health and well-being of communities.
 Your learning will be a combination of individual work, group work and live classes.
 Each week there will be a live class lasting 60 minutes.
-This will be via Zoom with a link provided on this platform.
+There will be via Zoom with a link provided on this platform.
 You are expected to complete between three to five hours of work each week and estimated times have been given for each screen to help you plan accordingly.

 • Participation expectation